Skip to main content

 The ITF represents the interests of transport workers' unions in bodies which take decisions affecting jobs, employment conditions or safety in the transport industry, such as the International Labour Organisation (ILO), the International Maritime Organisation (IMO) and the International Civil Aviation Organisation (ICAO).

 A major function of the ITF is informing and advising unions about developments in the transport industry in other countries or regions of the world.
-The ITF also maintains a specialist education department, dedicated to the development of strong and democratic transport unions.
+The ITF also maintains a Union Building department, dedicated to the development of strong and democratic transport unions.

 The ITF organises international solidarity when transport unions in one country are in conflict with employers or government and need direct help from unions in other countries.